-As a UC Denver student, you may be eligible for these other grants.
+As a CU Denver student, you may be eligible for these other grants.

 Federal College Work-Study is a need-based program that allows you to work on a part-time basis, on campus or off campus, at non-profit agencies to help meet your educational costs.

 Find a job on or off campus.